MaxAlyokhin/binary-synth/README.md

 -   Frequency generation mode

     -   continuous - continuous frequency distribution
     -   tempered - distribution by 12-step equal-tempered scale.
-Numbers denote the note number from C-1 to H7.
+There are notes from C-2 to B8

 -   Transition type - transition between frequencies